MehdiSaffar/webgpu-sph/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+You can preview the production build with `npm run preview` .

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+## Contact

+For inquiries or collaborations, feel free to reach out to me on [LinkedIn](https://github.com/MehdiSaffar).

+Developed by Mehdi Saffar.